Saint Patrick's Day: Wearing green and shamrocks

 The colour green was further associated with Ireland from the 1640s, when the green harp flag was used by the Irish Catholic Confederation.
 Later, James Connolly described this flag as representing "the sacred emblem of Ireland's unconquered soul".
 Green ribbons and shamrocks have been worn on Saint Patrick's Day since at least the 1680s.
 Since then, the colour green and its association with St Patrick's Day have grown.

 The Friendly Brothers of St Patrick, an Irish fraternity founded in about 1750, adopted green as its colour.
 The Order of St Patrick, an Anglo-Irish chivalric order founded in 1783, instead adopted blue as its colour, which led to blue being associated with Saint Patrick.
 In the 1790s, the colour green was adopted by the United Irishmen.
-This was a republican organisation—founded mostly by Protestants but with many Catholic members—who launched a rebellion in 1798 against British rule.
+This was a republican organisation—founded mostly by Protestants but with a mainly Catholic membership—who launched a rebellion in 1798 against British rule.
 Ireland was first called "the Emerald Isle" in "When Erin First Rose" (1795), a poem by a co-founder of the United Irishmen, William Drennan, which stresses the historical importance of green to the Irish.
 The phrase "wearing of the green" comes from a song of the same name about United Irishmen being persecuted for wearing green.
 The flags of the 1916 Easter Rising featured green, such as the Starry Plough banner and the Proclamation Flag of the Irish Republic.
 When the Irish Free State was founded in 1922, the government ordered all post boxes be painted green, with the slogan "green paint for a green people"; in 1924, the government introduced a green Irish passport.

 The wearing of the 'St Patrick's Day Cross' was also a popular custom in Ireland until the early 20th century.
 These were a Celtic Christian cross made of paper that was "covered with silk or ribbon of different colours, and a bunch or rosette of green silk in the centre".